A legal philosophy built on honesty

 Kidnapping and confinement are terrifying words and the laws in Indiana reflect that.
 Being charged with criminal confinement or kidnapping in Indiana is a serious offense with severe potential penalties that includes lengthy jail time and fines.
 The statute also includes the crime of interference with the custody of a child.
 Because charges under these criminal statutes are felonies, they should be taken seriously.
-If have been charged with these offenses in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, LLC.
+If have been charged with these offenses in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law.

 According to Ind.
 Code § 35-42-3-2, a person is guilty of kidnapping if he or she intentionally removes another person from one place to another by fraud, enticement, force, or threat of force.
 It is considered a Level 6 felony punishable by up to two and a half years of imprisonment and a fine not exceeding $10,000.
 However, the following aggravating circumstances may upgrade it to a higher felony class: